-The PA Free Quitline is a telephone-based tobacco cessation counseling service offering free coaching, with no judgment (up to five sessions), free nicotine replacement therapy (if medically eligible), and web-based and text- messaging support.
+The PA Free Quitline is a telephone-based tobacco cessation counseling service offering free coaching with no judgment (up to five sessions), free nicotine replacement therapy (if medically eligible), and web-based and text-messaging support.
 The phone number to access the PA Free Quitline is 1-800-QUIT-NOW (1-800-784-8669).
-There is a video to guide first time callers.
+A video guides first-time callers.